 The Technical University of Munich (TUM) invites applications for the position of

 The responsibilities include research and teaching as well as the promotion of early-career scientists.
-We seek to appoint an expert in the research area of Biostatistics and Clinical Epidemiology.
-Successful applicants have established innovative methods for data science- and big data-analyses for the identification of prognostic and predictive factors.
-The teaching load includes courses in the university’s bachelor and master programs.
-Next to this, the future professor should offer statistical and methodical advisory services for researchers and students at TUM School of Medicine.
+We seek to appoint an expert in the research area of genome organization and function of wild and crop plants with a focus on the elucidation of genotype-phenotype relationships.
+Teaching responsibilities include courses in the university’s bachelor and master programs, especially in the field of bioinformatics and genomics.

-We are looking for a candidate who has demonstrated initial scientific achievements and the capacity for independent research at the highest international standards.
-A university degree and an outstanding doctoral degree or equivalent scientific qualification as well as pedagogical aptitude, including the ability to teach in English, are also prerequisites.
+We are looking for candidates who have demonstrated initial scientific achievements and the capacity for independent research at the highest international level.
+A university degree and an outstanding doctoral degree or equivalent scientific qualification, as well as pedagogical aptitude, are prerequisites.
 Substantial research experience abroad is expected.
-Proven ability in leadership of research projects as well as proven ability to gain competitive third-party funding (e.g. DFG, BMBF, EU) are expected.
-Successful application for an advanced personal research fellowship (Heisenberg, ERC etc.) is desired.
+We are looking for a candidate with the proven ability to work and communicate in a highly interdisciplinary scientific environment. (please see www.tum.de/en/faculty-recruiting-faq/ for further information).

-Please send your application no later than 31 October 2019 to the Dean of TUM School of Medicine, Prof. Peter Henningsen, Ismaninger Str.
-22, 81675 Munich, Email address for applications:
+Please send your application no later than September 30, 2022 to the Dean of TUM School of Life Sciences, Prof. Ingrid Kögel-Knabner, Alte Akademie 8, 85354 Freising.
+Email address for applications: